hdShang/arxiv-daily/docs/cs-AI/2025-06-18/papers/250615253v1-ras-eval-a-comprehensive-benchmark-for-security-evaluation-of-llm-ag.md

 ---
 layout: default
-title: RAS-Eval: A Comprehensive Benchmark for Security Evaluation of LLM Agents in Real-World Environments
+title: "RAS-Eval: A Comprehensive Benchmark for Security Evaluation of LLM Agents in Real-World Environments"
 ---

 # RAS-Eval: A Comprehensive Benchmark for Security Evaluation of LLM Agents in Real-World Environments